 Value for Money: At $0.87 per ounce, this falls into the premium price range for dry cat food.
 While more expensive per ounce than bulk options, the smaller package size reduces waste and allows cat owners to test their pet’s preference before committing to larger quantities.

-Strengths and Weaknesses: The gourmet flavor profile often wins over picky eaters who reject standard kibble.
-The resealable packaging is practical for maintaining freshness.
-However, the high price point makes it impractical as a daily food for most budgets.
-The small 16 oz size may not last long even for single cats, and the exotic flavor combination might cause digestive upset in sensitive cats.
+- The high price point makes it impractical as a daily food for most budgets.
+The small 16 oz size may not last long even for single cats

 Bottom Line: This specialty flavor works best as an occasional treat or for extremely picky eaters who refuse other foods.
 Consider it a problem-solver rather than a daily staple unless budget isn’t a concern.